ostat/ostat.github.io/docs/powershell/Directory Listing.md

 ```

 ## Enumerating files using Get-ChildItem in to a list
 Using the built in Powershell command Get-ChildItem, and then adding to a list.
-Essentually the same as just Get-ChildItem.
-Written to be effort compatable with the IO.Directory EnumerateFiles in to a list.
+Essentially the same as just Get-ChildItem.
+Written to be effort compatible with the IO.Directory EnumerateFiles in to a list.
 ```powershell
 $alist = [System.Collections.Arraylist]::New()
 $blist = [System.Collections.Arraylist]::New()